GregoryBWilson/surfs_up/README.md

 ***Figure 7 - December Precipitation Outliers***

 Filtering the dataframe where the 'day' column was first added you can see that in December of 2010 a significant storm was recorded in Oahu.
-With numerous reading above 3 inches of rain the outliers were created.
+With numerous readings above 3 inches of rain the outliers were created.

 ![/Resources/8_December_Outliers_Explained.png](Resources/8_December_Outliers_Explained.png "***Figure 8 - December Outliers Explained***")